 Without an AOC, you are below the exemption threshold if your full scope emissions are below 1,000 t CO2.

 We keep using the term ‘full scope’ so what does this actually mean?

-To clarify, the full scope covers flights that either depart from or land at an airport situated in the UK or the European Economic Area (EEA).
+To clarify, the full scope covers flights that either depart from or land at an airport situated in the UK, the European Economic Area (EEA) or Switzerland.
 The EEA consists of the 27 EU member states (*), Norway, Iceland and Liechtenstein.

 To make it even more complicated, the EEA also includes:

 - the territories Ceuta, Melilla, Aland Islands, Jan Mayen and Gibraltar,

 - as well as the 9 EU outermost regions Canary Islands, French Guiana, Guadeloupe, Martinique, Mayotte, Réunion, Saint-Martin, Azores and Madeira.

 The UK ETS scope includes:

 - Flights from the UK to Switzerland (since 2023), and